 All residence halls are air-conditioned only from mid-August to mid-September.
 If a student has a medical condition that requires year-round air conditioning, the student should identify this need to Student Access and Accommodation Services.
 They will work with the student and University Housing Services to determine where this accommodation can be made.

 Cardinal Court apartments have their own thermostat for heating and air conditioning which is controlled by the residents.

 If the accommodation request is for a modification to a room such as lower shelves or a doorbell light, the student must contact Student Access and Accommodation Services by phone or in person and provide the appropriate documentation to support the request.

-If you have a disability and prefer placement on a Themed Living-Learning Community lifestyle floor is needed by a student with a disability, the student should identify this need to Student Access and Accommodation Services.
-Student Access and Accommodation Services will work with that student and University Housing to provide placement on the needed lifestyle floor.
+If you have a disability and prefer placement on a Themed Living-Learning Community lifestyle floor, you will need to identify this need to Student Access and Accommodation Services (SAAS).
+SAAS will work with you and University Housing to provide placement on the preferred lifestyle floor if space is available.

 Cardinal Court does not offer themed living-learning communities.

 Residence halls that have elevator access on every floor are Hewett-Manchester and Tri-Towers.
 In Watterson Towers, elevators only stop on the third floor of each house.

 Cardinal Court residential buildings (Birch, Cypress, Dogwood, Evergreen and Fir) have elevator access on every floor.
 The Cardinal Court community center is a one-story building with all services and amenities on one level and is accessible.

-If a student with a disability has specific bathroom needs, the student should identify this need to Student Access and Accommodation Services.
+If you have specific bathroom needs, the student should identify this need to Student Access and Accommodation Services.
 They will work with the student and University Housing Services to provide the needed accommodation.